-CLIENT QUERY: 'I have recently found out that I have high total cholesterol and triglyceride levels.
-Can you create a custom meal plan to optimise my cholesterol?'
+CLIENT QUERY: 'I have recently found out that I have high total cholesterol and triglyceride levels, but I am not currently taking medication for it.
+Can you create a custom meal plan to optimise my cholesterol levels, to help me avoid taking medication?'